onesimus-systems/oslogger/README.md

 Special Handlers
 ----------------

-Logger comes with builtin handlers for PHP errors, shutdowns (only does something if error_get_last() returns anything), and uncaught exceptions.
-If you wish to use any of these, call the methods `registerErrorHandler()`, `registerShutdownHandler()`, or `registerExceptionHandler()`.
+OSLogger comes with builtin handlers for PHP errors, shutdowns (only does something if error_get_last() returns anything), and uncaught exceptions.
+If you wish to use any of these, create a new `Logger\ErrorHandler` object and call the methods `registerErrorHandler()`, `registerShutdownHandler()`, or `registerExceptionHandler()` and pass in a Logger object.
 You may use all or non and of course you can use your own handlers by call the appropiate PHP functions.
 The handlers will take the errors or exceptions and log them using an appropiate log level.

 Handler log levels: